elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-main-themes-of-hesiods-theogony.md

 url: /learn/education-studies/questions/what-are-the-main-themes-of-hesiods-theogony
 score: -1.0
 related_article1:
-    id: 167655
+    id: 167652
-    title: How do themes of power and generation manifest in Greek myths?
+    title: >-
+        How does Ovid's Metamorphoses compare to Hesiod's Theogony in terms of creation myths?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-themes-of-power-and-generation-manifest-in-greek-myths
+    url: /learn/education-studies/questions/how-does-ovids-metamorphoses-compare-to-hesiods-theogony-in-terms-of-creation-myths
 related_article2:
-    id: 167659
+    id: 167661
-    title: What is the role of Prometheus in the creation of humans according to Greek mythology?
+    title: >-
+        How have Greek myths influenced modern art and literature?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-prometheus-in-the-creation-of-humans-according-to-greek-mythology
+    url: /learn/education-studies/questions/how-have-greek-myths-influenced-modern-art-and-literature
 related_article3:
-    id: 167652
+    id: 167655
-    title: How does Ovid's Metamorphoses compare to Hesiod's Theogony in terms of creation myths?
+    title: >-
+        How do themes of power and generation manifest in Greek myths?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-ovids-metamorphoses-compare-to-hesiods-theogony-in-terms-of-creation-myths
+    url: /learn/education-studies/questions/how-do-themes-of-power-and-generation-manifest-in-greek-myths
 related_article4:
-    id: 167655
+    id: 167653
-    title: How do themes of power and generation manifest in Greek myths?
+    title: >-
+        Who are the key divine couples in Greek mythology, and what roles do they play?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-themes-of-power-and-generation-manifest-in-greek-myths
+    url: /learn/education-studies/questions/who-are-the-key-divine-couples-in-greek-mythology-and-what-roles-do-they-play
 related_article5:
-    id: 167661
+    id: 167659
-    title: How have Greek myths influenced modern art and literature?
+    title: >-
+        What is the role of Prometheus in the creation of humans according to Greek mythology?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-have-greek-myths-influenced-modern-art-and-literature
+    url: /learn/education-studies/questions/what-is-the-role-of-prometheus-in-the-creation-of-humans-according-to-greek-mythology
 ---

 &nbsp;